 The ZOMBIES Initiative Team

-Michael P. “Mickey” Kearns, Erie County Clerk.
+Michael P. “Mickey” Kearns, Erie County Clerk (he/him).
 As Erie County Clerk, and a former Buffalo Common Council Member and former New York State Assemblyman, he has strongly advocated for policies to improve the quality of neighborhoods and fight blight in our communities.
 In response to constituent complaints, Clerk Kearns has pushed to hold banks accountable for abandoned foreclosures and allowing properties to fall into disrepair.
 After years of persistent efforts through the zombie property “Shame Campaign,” he was instrumental in the New York State Legislature passing the Zombie Property Law.
 As Erie County Clerk, he has made this issue a top priority in his office.
 Working with WNYLC, a first of its kind partnership in New York State was created with the Columbia Law School to assist municipalities in the county with zombie foreclosure issues.
 He also was instrumental in working with the Erie County Legislature to create and fund the Erie County Clerk’s ZOMBIES Initiative through WNYLC.

-Kate Lockhart, Vacant and Abandoned Property Program Director.
+Kate Lockhart, Vacant and Abandoned Property Program Director (she/her).
 After graduating with a Bachelor’s degree in History and Political Science in 2009, Kate moved to Buffalo for an AmeriCorps VISTA position with WNYLC.
 She has held several positions including Paralegal and Data Manager, focusing on foreclosures and vacant and abandoned properties.
 Currently as WNYLC’s Vacant and Abandoned Property Program Director, Kate tracks and analyzes data relating to foreclosure filings as well as incomplete or “Zombie” foreclosures in Erie and Niagara County.
 She collaborates with municipalities in and around Erie County to identify and implement solutions for vacant and abandoned properties and gives presentation on incomplete or “Zombie” Foreclosures across the state.
 Additionally, Kate is the Chair of the Distressed Properties Task Force, a collaboration of local not for profits, government entities, community groups, and local officials, organized by WNYLC, that meet to discuss the issues and solutions for vacant and abandoned properties in the City of Buffalo.

-Michael J. Billoni, Zombies Foreclosure Communication Liaison.
+Michael J. Billoni, Zombies Foreclosure Communication Liaison (he/him).
 Michael has spent more than 40 years in the communication business in Western New York.
 He began his career as a sports reporter for the Tonawanda News, Buffalo Courier-Express and Rochester Democrat & Chronicle before joining the Buffalo Bisons in 1983 when it was purchased by Bob Rich Jr. and Rich Products Corp.
 He served as its Director of Publicity, Promotions and Marketing before becoming Vice President and General Manager until he retired in 1996 because of complications from a near fatal bicycle accident.
 He has been inducted into the Buffalo Baseball Hall of Fame and in 1992 was named by Baseball America as one of the Nine Most Influential Men in Baseball.
 He began his Billoni Associates communication company in 2000 and along with public relations projects, he has authored one book and published two others.
 He earned a degree in Journalism from SUNY at Morrisville.